-2. PROPOSAL
+3. PROPOSAL

-- 2.1 This application seeks planning permission for a foodstore of 1,933 sqm (gross) / 1,315 sqm (net) and is roughly rectangular in shape.
+- 3.1 This application seeks planning permission for a foodstore of 1,933 sqm (gross) / 1,315 sqm (net) and is roughly rectangular in shape.
 At its largest, the footprint of the store will measure 37m x 64m.
 The foodstore will feature both curved and flat roof elements, measuring 9m in height to the highest point of the roof and 5.2m to the lowest part.
 The materials proposed are a mixture of facing brickwork and cladding.
-The foodstore will be located in the southern portion of the site with the car park in the western part.
-In the north-western area of the site an ecological mitigation area is proposed, which will provide habitat required to support both this site and the adjacent site, which already benefits from planning permission under ref 17/501010/FULL, as set out in the history section above. - 2.2 Vehicular access to the site is proposed to be provided by a new arm to the existing A249 / Thomsett Way roundabout.
+The foodstore will be in the southern portion of the site with the car park in the western part.
+In the northwestern area of the site an ecological mitigation area is proposed, which will provide habitat required to support both this site and the adjacent site, which already benefits from planning permission under ref 17/501010/FULL, as set out in the history section above. - 3.2 Vehicular access to the site is proposed to be provided by a new arm to the existing A249 / Thomsett Way roundabout.
 A new junction will then be provided to allow for access to the site.
 The car park will include a total of 143 spaces, 8 of which will be disabled spaces, 15 for parents with young children and 9 staff parking spaces.
-The delivery / service area is proposed on the north-eastern elevation of the store with the main entrance located on the north-western elevation, facing the car park. - 2.3 Off-site highway works are also proposed which would provide a footpath along the length of Queenborough Road from the A250 Queenborough Corner junction to the A2500 Cowstead corner junction.
-This will link up with the pedestrian / cycle path that has already been provided adjacent to Lower Road, further to the east, and will allow for a continuous link. - 2.4 In respect of the landscaping, a line of tree planting is proposed close to the south western elevation of the foodstore, which will be visible from the A249 / Thomsett Way roundabout.
+The delivery / service area is proposed on the north-eastern elevation of the store with the main entrance located on the north-western elevation, facing the car park. - 3.3 Off-site highway works are also proposed which would provide a footpath along Queenborough Road from the A250 Queenborough Corner junction to Neats Court Farm.
+A contribution towards funding the continuation of this footpath has been secured via an application further to the east for employment uses, approved under ref.
+20/506001/FULL.
+In addition to this, having discussed the matter with KCC Highways & Transportation, either contributions to or requirement to deliver the remainder of the route to Cowstead Corner will be sought from developers of additional sites. - 3.4 In respect of the landscaping, a line of tree planting is proposed close to the southwestern elevation of the foodstore, which will be visible from the A249 / Thomsett Way roundabout.
 Further to this, tree planting is proposed on both sides of the newly created access within the site, including a planting buffer close to the boundary that the site shares with the existing residential property - The White House.
 Further tree planting is proposed along the western boundary of the site, within the car park and within the ecological mitigation area.
-Hedges, wildflowers and bulb planting are also proposed, predominately close to the margins of the site.
+Hedges, wildflowers, and bulb planting are also proposed, predominately close to the margins of the site.